Exemptions to SCA

 This is subject to the Issuer’s decision; they do not have to honour this request and can reject authentication with a soft decline.
 A soft decline is where the issuer rejects the exemption and requests the card holder be challenged for 3D Secure.

-For more information, see 3D Secure 2 Payment Flow.
+For more information, see How 3D Secure Works.